2 medium sweet potatoes (700g)

 ½ cup pecans, roasted and chopped roughly

-2. Place the sweet potatoes on a baking paper lined Baking tray and Roast for 1 hour.
-Remove from the Oven.
+- Place the sweet potatoes on a baking paper lined baking tray and roast for 1 hour.
+Remove from the oven.
 Once cooled, peel off the skin.

-3. Place sweet potato flesh in a food processor with the flour, baking powder, spices, egg yolks, milk, melted butter, vanilla extract and honey and blitz until smooth.
+- Place sweet potato flesh in a food processor with the flour, baking powder, spices, egg yolks, milk, melted butter, vanilla extract, honey and salt and blitz until smooth.

-6. Once the fritters are golden brown, transfer to a baking paper-lined Baking tray to rest.
+- Once the fritters are golden brown, transfer to a baking paper-lined baking tray to rest.
 Wipe the frying pan between batches with paper towel.
 Add more oil and butter and continue cooking with remaining mixture.

-1. Place 2 pancakes in the middle of each plate and spoon the yoghurt on top.
-Drizzle with maple syrup, dust with cinnamon and sprinkle pecan over the top.
+- Place 2 fritters in the middle of each plate and spoon the yoghurt on top.
+Drizzle with maple syrup, dust with cinnamon and sprinkle pecans over the top.

 Hints and tips